 The prevailing speed of prudent drivers is established by taking a sample of vehicle speeds and determining the speed at or below which 85% of the drivers are traveling.
 The 85th percentile speed assumes that most drivers are reasonable and will drive at a safe speed, not wishing to endanger themselves or anyone else and that they wish to reach their destination in the shortest possible time without having an accident.

 If speed limit signs are posted for a limit lower than most drivers feel is reasonable, many drivers will simply ignore the signs.
 At the same time, other drivers will stay within the posted limits.
 This increases the conflicts between faster and slower drivers, reduces gaps in traffic, and makes it difficult for pedestrians and drivers to judge the speed of approaching vehicles.
 Studies have shown that where uniformity of speed is NOT maintained, traffic collisions increase.
+Please see ordinances below.

 The City’s traffic engineering division may determine and declare temporary reasonable and safe speed limits to the maximum extent allowable pursuant to state law.
 Such change shall be effective at all times when appropriate signs giving notice thereof are erected.